-In this section, the final report should summarise the conclusions from the project monitoring, evaluation and audits, including the results and actions undertaken to remedy the problems identified over the whole programme duration.
+The final report should summarise the conclusions from the project monitoring, evaluation and audits, including the results and actions undertaken to remedy the problems identified over the whole programme duration.

-The section on audit work should include details about the audit strategy, the sampling method, the assurance on the control strategy and the followup of the recommendations on the corrections of errors.
+The section on audit work should include details about the audit strategy8, the sampling method, the assurance on the control strategy and the follow-up of the recommendations on the corrections of errors.